ignite/cli/docs/4 Configure a Blockchain/3 Genesis Parameters.md

 # Genesis overwrites for development

-With Starport, the `genesis.json` file for the new blockchain is automatically created from the `config.yml` file.
+The `genesis.json` file for the new blockchain is automatically created from the `config.yml` file.

 In development environments, it is useful to test different scenarios after the blockchain is created.
 The `genesis.json` file for the blockchain is overwritten by the top-level genesis parameter in `config.yml`.